Renyu-Liu/riichi-mahjong-calculator/README.md

 * Some rare yaku with complicated rules are not correctly detected.
 We are working on it.

-* We found that this program could not run on Windows system due to configuration problems.
+* We found that this app has problem running on Windows system due to configuration issues.
 We are working on it.

-## Reference
+## References

 Scoring calculation is based on [standard Riichi Mahjong scoring rules](https://riichi.wiki/Japanese_mahjong_scoring_rules).